PandasThumb/pandasthumb.github.io/_posts/2022/2022-03-05-naturalists-denaming.md

 author: Paul Braterman
 ---

 On Valentine’s Day of this year, the [American Society of Naturalists](https://www.amnat.org/announcements/named-awards.html) announced that it was removing individuals’ names from its awards.
-Since some of us were concerned about what might lie behind this, I wrote to the Society’s Secretary, [Professor Joel McGothlin](https://www.mcglothlin.biol.vt.edu/), asking for clarification.
+Since some of us were concerned about what might lie behind this, I wrote to the Society’s Secretary, [Professor Joel McGlothlin](https://www.mcglothlin.biol.vt.edu/), asking for clarification.

 Our worst fears were confirmed.
 We have witnessed an act of preemptive cowardice by the ASN Executive Council, much of value has been lost, and a valuable educational opportunity has been wasted.
 However, the changes will not take effect until this year’s awards are made.
-In the meantime, I would strongly urge all members of the Society who read this, and in particular all awardees, to contact the Society through the Secretary, Professor Joel McGothlin, at joelmcg@vt.edu, and make their views known.
+In the meantime, I would strongly urge all members of the Society who read this, and in particular all awardees, to contact the Society through the Secretary, Professor Joel McGlothlin, at joelmcg@vt.edu, and make their views known.

 The [awards affected](https://www.amnat.org/awards.html) are the Sewall Wright Award, the E.O.
 Wilson Naturalist Award, the Jasper Loftus-Hills Young Investigator Award, the Ruth Patrick Student Poster Award, the Julia Platt Postdoc Presentation Award, and the Ed Ricketts Student Presentation Award.